roylevy1/3D-Captcha/README.md

-the project build in python 3. the project use the library Vpython for create 3D shapes.
+the project build in python 3. the project use the library Vpython for create 3D shapes. therefor you need first install the Vpython library. you can do it by the command:
+        pip install vpython

-its easy for the user to use and write the captach's word, but it can be difficult for bots to use. its suppose to be a "Checking page" that will refer u to the page u wanted, but it can be implement in other methods.
+its easy for the user to use and write the Captach's word, but it can be difficult for bots to use. its suppose to be a "Checking page" that will refer u to the page u wanted, but it can be implement in other methods.

 Logic:
-    the project create 3 shpaes randomly in canvas: it can be:
+    the project create 3 shapes randomly in canvas: it can be:
           3 same shapes
-          2 same shapes + 1 diffrent shape
+          2 same shapes + 1 different shape
-          all the shape diffrent
+          all the shape different

-    threre are 5 diffrent shape's types
+    there are 5 different shape's types
-    the color of each shape will be DIFFRENT in any case. there are 6 diffrent colors, so we got 6*5*4 option for colors = 120 thefore we got 3^5 * 120 = 243*120 = 29160 option for shapes and colors for the user to choose
+    the color of each shape will be DIFFERENT in any case. there are 6 different colors, so we got 6*5*4 option for colors = 120 therefore we got 3^5 * 120 = 243*120 = 29160 option for shapes and colors for the user to choose

-* to make it even harder to bots, i use textures there are 12 diffrent texture for the shapes = 3^12 = 531441 now 531441*29160 = 15496819560 diffrent combination of shape's type, color and texture
+* to make it even harder to bots, i use textures there are 12 different texture for the shapes = 3^12 = 531441 now 531441*29160 = 15496819560 different combination of shape's type, color and texture

-* in each shape will be a diffrent word. the chance for them to be identical are convergent to 0 [see MATH for more info]
+* in each shape will be a different word. the chance for them to be identical are convergent to 0 [see MATH for more info]

-* also to make it even harder to bots, the project dont use "forms". instead i reconize the key press in the keyboard.
+* also to make it even harder to bots, the project don't use "forms". instead i recognize the key press in the keyboard.

 how to use:
 * copy the file to your project
 * make sure that Vpython library install in your python 3
-* functinos:
+* functions:
     word_valid_do()
     word_invalid_do()
     need to be implement by u.